cnrancher/docs/content/rke/latest/cn/config-options/cloud-providers/vsphere/_index.md

 ---
-title: vSphere Cloud Provider
+title: 4 - vSphere
-weight: 254
+weight: 4
 ---

 The [vSphere Cloud Provider](https://vmware.github.io/vsphere-storage-for-kubernetes/documentation/) interacts with VMware infrastructure (vCenter or standalone ESXi server) to provision and manage storage for persistent volumes in a Kubernetes cluster.